QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Quick Language-Action Preference Learning

 \subsubsection{Language Likelihood}

 Given the structured outputs of our dual-LLM framework, we now define a likelihood model for language in Eq.~\eqref{eq:posterior_components_intro}.
 Modeling $P(l \mid \xi_H, \xi_R, \theta)$ directly would require specifying how humans generate free-form utterances conditioned on trajectories and hidden preferences, which is not feasible.
-Instead, we introduce a latent \emph{proxy variable} $\mu = \theta - \theta^t$, representing the reward shift that the utterance is intended to convey.
+Instead, we introduce a latent \emph{proxy variable} $\mu^t = \theta - \theta^t$, representing the reward shift that the utterance is intended to convey.

 Intuitively, the human observes the robot’s current trajectory $\xi_R$, which reflects the reward weights $\theta^t$ that the robot optimized.
 They compare this behavior to their own preferences $\theta$, and select an utterance $l$ that, if understood, would shift the robot’s parameters from $\theta^t$ towards $\theta$.
-In this sense, the utterance implicitly encodes a desired change $\mu = \theta - \theta^t$.
-Our $\mathrm{LM}_\mathrm{pref}$ acts as a translator, producing an estimate $\mu^t$ (with confidence $m^t$) of this latent shift.
+In this sense, the utterance implies an average desired change $\mu = \theta - \theta^t$.
+Our $\mathrm{LM}_\mathrm{pref}$ acts as an estimator, producing $\mu^t$ and confidence $m^t$ describing this latent shift.
 We treat $\mu^t$ as a noisy observation of $\mu$, which gives a Gaussian likelihood: